Skip to content

 Why sign up for our email newsletter?

-You'll be joining a community of like-minded people all fighting for a future free from rape, child sexual abuse, sexual assault, sexual harassment and all other forms of sexual violence.
+Be part of a community of like-minded people, who fight for a future free from all forms of sexual violence.

-As part of this community, we hope our regular mailings will:
+As part of this community, our monthly newsletter will:

 🔒 We respect your privacy and will never share your data with third parties.
 For more information, read our Privacy Statement.

-Some of the ways our newsletter community showed up for survivors in 2024:
+Some of the ways our newsletter community showed up for survivors so far in 2026:

 ✍️ They were among the thousands of people who signed our petition ahead of the general election, calling on all political parties to commit to future funding for Rape Crisis services.